ynyang94/Decision-Tree-Implementation-Yufeng/README.md

 In bank_test_rf.py, same meaning as above for T and depth, subset_size is the sub-feature set size we want to sample. \
 In benk_test_rfbv.py, same meaning for T, num_run, depth,sample_size, the sample size for feature set is in the line: \
 RF.ID3(metric_selection = 'entropy', max_depth=depth, attribute_subset = 2).
+### Linear Regression
+The test case is stored in concrete_test.py.\
+change the iteration by setting the variable LMS.max_iter \
+change the learning rate by LMS.lr